harishnkr/TermRainbow/README.md

 Utility script to convert hex colours to the nearest xterm 256 colour, in case you want to tweak the entries (Credits to [chrisdiana](https://github.com/chrisdiana) who credits [Micah Elliott](http://MicahElliott.com))

+# Appliying to various tools

+## ls
+`ls` provides coloured output if one uses --color=auto flag.
+Add this alias to your shell rc file:
+`alias ls="ls --color=auto" `

+## lf file manager
+LF uses LS_COLORS by default, so no extra configuration is required.
+If you already have custom colour definition, make sure to override it.
+For more info check [this](https://pkg.go.dev/github.com/gokcehan/lf#hdr-Colors) out.

+## exa
+exa uses LS_COLORS by default, so no extra configuration is required.

 # Principles

 Since this project tend to get highly opinionated, a set of specifications or guidlines will be set up so that future ideas and issues can be dealt with.
 There could always be a lot of incremental changes that can make the experience better.
 Some basic specifications are as follows: